jamargoochIT/osticket-prereqs/README.md

-After that's done, we'll need to install rewrite_amd64_en-US.msi, which changes complicated URLs into simpler ones, enabling osTicket’s URLs to look simpler and easier to manage.
+After that's done, we'll need to install rewrite_amd64_en-US.msi, which changes complicated URLs into simpler ones, enabling osTicket’s URLs to look simpler and become easier to manage.
 Let’s click on the exe to install it.

 ![image](https://github.com/user-attachments/assets/65ac1d42-62cc-49c6-a77a-abdfa77fa147)<br><br><br><br>